 Perhaps you may have a larger dataset with numerous blank cells.
 Using a popular highlighting tool i.e. Conditional Formatting, you are easily able to highlight the blank cells.
-But you may require to highlight any specific cell or cell range or even the entire dataset if a particular cell is blank.
-In this article, we’ll show you 5 handy methods to highlight cells if another cell is blank in Excel using conditional formatting also with the necessary explanation.
+But you may be required to highlight any specific cell or cell range or even the entire dataset if a particular cell is blank.
+In this article, we’ll show you 5 handy methods to highlight cells if another cell is blank in Excel using conditional formatting with the necessary explanation.

 How to Use Conditional Formatting in Excel If Another Cell Is Blank: 5 Methods

 Let’s introduce today’s dataset where the Sales Report of the January month is provided.
 But some cells are blank intentionally.
 Now, we need to utilize conditional formatting to highlight the cell if another cell is blank.

 Let’s dive into the methods.